 Absolutely not.
 "Yes."

 "I really think it'll work out well for everyone," says Victor.
-"If we're dating, Chris's fiancé won't mind the photos.
+"If we tell everyone we're dating, Chris's fiancé won't mind the photos.
 You'll have a new story for reporters to talk about.
 Something to change the subject.
 Same for me.
 Instead of hounding me about my plans for next year, they'll ask about us!"

 "Us," Yuuri repeats, dazed.